MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_subset_ST.rst

 **Example 3:**

-This example retrieves a subset of sea surface temperature measured by satellite.
+Retrieves a subset of sea surface temperature measured by satellite.
 Notice, depth1 and depth2 values are automatically ignored because this is a surface dataset.
 A simple plot is made to visualize the retrieved data.